secsome/FA2sp/README.md

 +) Experimental Lighting, only for preview, not correct +) More localization support
 +) Added more internal param codes
+*) You can now customize tile manager by regex
 *) Reimplement waypoint drawing, reduce lag
 *) Minor adjustments